-During the mid stage exercises progress to gentle strengthening, gradually increasing the load on the joint and through the recovering tissues.
+During the mid-stage exercises progress to gentle strengthening, gradually increasing the load on the joint and through the recovering tissues.
 Balance and proprioception training usually begins.

-The wall squat exercise is an slightly easier alternative exercise to the squat.
+The wall squat exercise is a slightly easier alternative exercise to the squat.
 By using the wall some of the body weight is supported.
 The athlete stands with their back against a wall and the feet moved forwards.
-They perform a squat by sliding the back down the wall and ensuring that the knees do not move forwards past the toes.
+They perform a squat by sliding the back down the wall and ensuring that the knees do not move forward past the toes.
 The squat position can be held for added difficulty, or performed on a single leg only.

 - A Swiss ball between the back and the wall can also be used for smooth movement.